grafana/tempo/docs/sources/tempo/traceql/metrics-queries.md

 : Counts the number of matching spans per time interval (see the `step` API parameter)

 `min_over_time`
-: Returns the minimin value of matching spans values per time interval (see the `step` API parameter)
+: Returns the minimum value of matching spans values per time interval (see the `step` API parameter)

 `quantile_over_time`
 : The quantile of the values in the specified interval